 Regardless of when the UK leaves the EU, the GDPR rules will still apply to all UK SaaS suppliers and customers after a Brexit, as the GDPR applies to non-EU SaaS suppliers and customers who offer goods or services in the EU, or who monitor the behaviour of EU data subjects.

-The current position with regard to a Brexit is unclear and subject to change, however SaaS suppliers and customers need to be aware that current UK data protection rules will change on the 25th of May 2018 or following a Brexit, whenever this occurs.
-SaaS suppliers and customers, particularly those doing business in the EU, should review their current data protection policies and procedures to check that they will comply with the rules of the GDPR, if this should become necessary in due course.
+The current position with regard to a Brexit is unclear and subject to change, however SaaS suppliers and customers need to be aware that current UK data protection rules will change following a Brexit, whenever this occurs.
+SaaS suppliers and customers, particularly those doing business in the EU, should review their current data protection policies, data aprocessing agreements, privacy policies and procedures to check that they will still comply with the the GDPR following a Brexit.

 Irene Bodle is an IT lawyer specialising in SaaS agreements with over 10 years experience in the IT sector.
 If you require assistance with any SaaS, ASP, software on demand contracts or any other IT legal issues contact me: